 ● Other duties as assigned

-● ALA-accredited master's degree in library or information studies.
+● ALA-accredited master's degree in library, information studies, or related field.

 ● Minimum of 1-3 years relevant experience.